Biosafety General Information

 - Annually regardless of what the cabinet is used for

-To schedule an appointment for Certification, please contact Risk Management Services.
+To schedule an appointment for Certification, please contact Health, Safety and Environment Services.
 Click here for more information in relation to biosafety cabinets.
-If you have questions or would like more information, please contact Risk Management Services.
+If you have questions or would like more information, please contact Health, Safety and Environment Services.

 What about plants, insects, pests, environmental samples and GMOs?